primordialstew/introduction-to-sqlalchemy-2013/handout/_sources/front.txt

 and exercises within the environment.

 Two other sections, :doc:`glossary` and :doc:`reading`, represent more detailed paths for learning.
-The glossary is broken into two sections, :ref:`glossary_relational` and :ref:`glossary_sqlalchemy`.
-It's a good idea for students to run through the relational section here; the SQLAlchemy section on the other hand will be more useful after the tutorial is complete,
+The glossary is broken into two sections:
+:ref:`glossary_relational` and :ref:`glossary_sqlalchemy`.
+It's a good
+idea for students to run through the relational section here; the SQLAlchemy section on the other hand will be more useful after the tutorial is complete,